 GPS tracking devices, which can be worn as a watch or attached to clothing, provide real-time location tracking.

-These devices give real-time location updates, send alerts if the senior leaves a designated safe area to prevent wandering, and provide peace of mind for caregivers knowing they can locate their loved one quickly in case they get lost.
+These devices provide real-time location updates, send alerts if the senior leaves a designated safe area to prevent wandering, and give caregivers peace of mind, knowing they can quickly locate their loved one if they get lost.

 7. Wearable health devices

-Wearable health devices like smartwatches and fitness trackers can monitor vital signs like heart rate, blood pressure, and sleep patterns.
+Wearable health devices, such as smartwatches and fitness trackers, can monitor vital signs, including heart rate, blood pressure, and sleep patterns.

-This data can be shared with healthcare providers for better management of the senior’s health.
+This data can be shared with healthcare providers to improve the management of the senior’s health.

 Wearable health devices offer the advantage of continuous health monitoring, data sharing with healthcare providers for informed care decisions, and encouragement of physical activity and healthy habits.